MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 Other projects utilize other methods to achieve the same goal of dynamically analyzing a program in a sandbox:

-- **Qiling:** Uses a CPU emulator to intercept API calls, memory access, and more
+- **Qiling, Speakeasy:** Uses a CPU emulator to intercept API calls, memory access, and more
 - **KACE:** Intercepts access to DLLs and system modules using an exception handler
 - **Simpleator:** Uses Hyper-V API to create an isolated guest address space, and logs Winapi calls